Tag: Titanic

 Just another slice of history to add to my growing history blog.
 Thank you for reading.

-Joni Scott is an Australian author with two published novels: Whispers through Time and The Last Hotel.
-Joni also co-hosts a women’s blog; https://whisperingencouragement.com/ and has her own website; https://joniscottauthor.com.
+Joni Scott is an Australian author with five published novels, three historical.: Whispers through Time is the first of these and the other two are contemporary romances.
+The Last Hotel.
+Joni has her own website; https://joniscottauthor.com.
+She sells her books online and through Author Academy Bookstore, Sydney.

 Whispers through Time-The Titanic